 The biggest challenge with ROAS bidding is fluctuations.
 Manual bids still fluctuate in performance so don’t let this deter you from the automated strategy.
 The more conversions you have, the more the bid strategy is able to keep bids in-line with ROAS:

 |500||Very Low||Very Fast|

 Fluctuations happen more in the first week or two of a smart bidding strategy as Google goes through a “learning phase”.
 Changes to a campaign or an ad group will also prompt a new phase of learning.
 At the campaign level, when you click on “Target ROAS” in the “Bid Strategy Type” column, Google will display a “Learning (new strategy)” message and other useful information with more insight on its learning.

 To help you understand the learning phase and implement a ROAS strategy well for your shopping campaign, Google in their smart-bidding playbook have six best practices:

-- Use current ROAS from last 4 weeks as the initial ROAS target.
+- Use the current ROAS from the last 4 weeks as the initial ROAS target.

 - Ensure Product Groups have >200 clicks/week.

 - Do not set manual bids on campaigns/ad groups with Target ROAS.

 - Leave the product group structure untouched within the Target ROAS campaign for 15 days after the implementation, then evaluate weekly.